Frenemies (RuPaul's Drag Race): Episode

-Willam is eliminated from the competition.
+Willam (pictured in 2019) is eliminated from the competition.

-For the mini-challenge, the contestants take a polygraph test.
-Based on these results, the contestants are then paired up for the main challenge, in which they must sing a duet to "So Much Better Than You".
-Following are the teams:
+The contestants return to the workroom.
+RuPaul greets the group and reveals the mini-challenge, which tasks the contestants with completing a polygraph test.
+Based on these results and personality types, the contestants are then paired up for the main challenge and tasked with singing a duet to "Better Than You", live and with original choreography.
+Following are the teams of "frenemies", who RuPaul notes have different personality types: